BOM-98/tough-glove-project-4/README.md

 To solve this issue, I attempted to rebase my commits from the 8th commit onwards.
 However, due to the migrations files created by django every time the database is migrated each commit was throwing an error in the rebasing program.
 The files need to reference the ones that came immediately before it meaning that when they are no longer in the commit history it resulted in errors.

-I additionally attempted to change out the secret keys in the .env files so that they no longer were needed, but when I tried to swap the elephant sql url and ran the migrations it created errors in my program every time I tried to post something to the database.
+I additionally attempted to change out the secret keys in the .env files so that they no longer were needed.
+I created a new database in elephant SQL but when I tried to swap the elephant sql url and ran the migrations it created errors in my program every time I tried to post something to the database.
 I had to revert back to the original url as a result.

-I could not address this issue further while working on the project and therefore had to leave the files in the commit history.
-While not in the current repository, I still ideally would like to have removed it somehow.
+With the help of tutor support I was able to rotate my keys for my database and Cloudinary url and change my secret keys.
+Tutor support showed me how to rotate the keys, which was a different approach to what I was taking with creating a new database in elephantSQL.
+All keys and urls have now been changed and are no longer problematic security issues.

 # Technologies Used